Credit score affects auto insurance rates

 Understanding how your credit score influences auto insurance rates

-How Your Credit Score Affects Your Auto Insurance Rates: A Complete Guide
+Does Your Credit Score Affect Your Auto Insurance Rates?

 As a Licensed Insurance Adviser based in California, I’ve seen firsthand how credit scores can significantly impact auto insurance rates.
 Many drivers are surprised to learn that their credit history plays a role in determining their premiums, often asking, “What does my credit have to do with my driving?”
 It’s a fair question, and today, we’re going to dive deep into this topic to help you understand the intricate relationship between your credit score and your auto insurance costs.